-In a guard-centric NBA that celebrates space and pace more than ever in this Warriors-driven era, a wild card prospect like Ja Morant out of Murray State is an intriguing consideration as the player with the third-highest odds to be the top pick come June.
+In a guard-centric NBA that celebrates space and pace more than ever in this Warriors-driven era, a wild card prospect like Ja Morant out of Murray State is an intriguing consideration for the #2 pick as the player with the third-highest odds to be the top pick come June.

 This Westbrookian athlete is an exciting prospect despite questions about his level of competition in college.
 A modest 31.9 percent career 3-point shooter across 57 college starts, Morant would need to enjoy an incredibly productive and deep NCAA run to challenge Williamson’s entrenched perch as the expected top pick.